The Supreme Hype Tax Explained

 The numbers

-The typical Supreme collaboration costs about half again as much as buying the exact same product from the original manufacturer.
+The median Supreme collaboration is priced 47% above the exact same product from the original manufacturer.
 Some items are barely marked up.
 Others are marked up by hundreds of percent.

 The biggest markups